chromium/content_analysis_sdk/README.md

 be compiled and linked into the content analysis agent is located in the `agent` subdirectory.

-A demo implementation of a service provider is locaed in the `demo` subdirectory.
+A demo implementation of a service provider is located in the `demo` subdirectory.

 The code that must be compiled and linked into Google Chrome is located in the `browser` subdirectory.